Robert-Clark-1990/MSP1_Mill_Comedy/README.md

 * To showcase a creative curriculum vitae of Milly’s work for potential clients or producers who may be interested in working with her.

-The user needs are outlined below in the User Stories.

-# User Experience (UX)

 ### User Stories